-The level of the ACLL is based on factors that influence management's current estimate of expected credit losses including past events, current conditions.
-Consistent with adoption date, the Company has determined the stagflation forecast scenario to be appropriate for the June 30, 2023 ACLL calculation.
-The Company selected the stagflation economic forecast for credit losses as management expects that markets will experience a slight decline in economic conditions and a slight increase in the unemployment rate over the next two years.
+The level of the ACLL is based on factors that influence management's current estimate of expected credit losses, including past events and current conditions.
+There were no changes in the Company's methodology for the allowance for credit losses on loans for the period ended September 30, 2023.
+Consistent with the Company's economic modeling as of adoption date, the Company has determined the stagflation Stagflation forecast scenario to be appropriate for the June 30, 2023 September 30, 2023 ACLL calculation.
+The Company selected the stagflation Stagflation economic forecast for credit losses as management expects that markets will experience a slight decline in economic conditions and a slight increase in the unemployment rate over the next two years.

-The Company recorded a benefit for credit losses of \$ 500 thousand for the three months ended June 30, 2023, which is the result of a benefit for credit losses on unfunded commitments of \$ 500 thousand.
+The Company recorded a benefit provision for credit losses of \$500 \$100 thousand for the three months ended June 30, 2023 September 30, 2023, which is the result a provision for credit losses on loans of \$300 thousand, and a benefit for credit losses on unfunded commitments of \$500 \$200 thousand.
 There was no provision for credit losses on loans during the three months ended June 30, 2023.
-The Company recorded a benefit for credit losses of \$ 200 thousand for the six months ended June 30, 2023, which is the result of a benefit for credit losses on unfunded commitments of \$ 800 thousand, and a provision for credit losses on loans of \$ 600 thousand.
+The Company recorded a benefit for credit losses of \$200 \$100 thousand for the six nine months ended June 30, 2023 September 30, 2023, which is the result of a provision for credit losses on loans of \$900 thousand, offset by a benefit for credit losses on unfunded commitments of \$800 \$1.0 million.